snscaimito/snscaimito.github.com/_posts/2015-01-07-the-effect-of-leader-follower-in-china-as-viewed-from-an-airline-passenger-seat.markdown

 tags:
 - en
 categories:
-- Management
+- management
-- China
+- china
-- Culture
+- culture
 ---
 Recently I read [Turn the Ship Around!](http://www.amazon.com/Turn-Ship-Around-Turning-Followers-ebook/dp/B00AFPVP0Y) and I'm seeing quite a lot of leader-follower management all around.
 And I've seen a lot more of it while I was in [China](/china.html).